lequanphat/borrow-equipment-service/README.md

 2. **Run Configurations:**

-   Select Run on the toolbar -> Run Configurations -> Add New Configuration -> Spring Boot -> Select Main class
+   Select Run on the toolbar -> Edit Configurations -> Add New Configuration -> Spring Boot -> Select Main class
 3. **Run project:**

    Select Run on the toolbar -> Run